Undergraduate university and year of graduation: Northern Arizona University, 2016

 What was your first year of medical school like?

 The first year of medical school was really difficult.
 I became really frustrated with listening to lecture after lecture and felt like I was a robot sitting at the computer all day.
 Further, I lost a few family members over the course of the year and wasn’t able to spend time with other members of my family because I was away at school.
 It felt like I was being selfish and was not able to there when my family needed me.

 Please describe your participation in extra-curricular activities, volunteer work, research, or study-abroad opportunities during medical school or residency.

 I’m heavily involved in activities outside of the medical school curriculum.
 Currently, I serve in multiple roles within our Office of Admissions and love working with them.
-I am also involved in clinical research as well as medical education research.
-As of now, I am currently serving as President of our First-Generation, Low-Income medical student group (Frist in Family at Michigan Medicine) and have been working with leaders at Michigan and other institutions to improve the FGLI medical student experience.
+I am also involved in clinical research as well as resident financial wellness and debt management research.
+Further, I am currently serving as President of our First-Generation, Low-Income medical student group (Frist in Family at Michigan Medicine) and have been working with leaders at Michigan and other institutions to improve the FGLI medical student experience.

 How do you balance your personal time with medical school?